ethersphere/swarm-cli/README.md

 This command will ask for a password.
 After that a new identity is created (named `main`).
 Now we can use this identity to sign updates.
 It's also possible to import and export Ethereum JSON V3 format identities that works with other apps (e.g. wallets).

 For uploading to a feed we can use the `feed upload` command.
-It expects an `identity` to be provided along with the `password` that belongs to it and the `path` of the folder (or file) we want to upload.
+It expects the path of the folder (or file) we want to upload and as options it expects `identity` to be provided along with the `password` that belongs to it.

 ```
-swarm-cli feed upload --identity main --password my-secret-password --path dist
+swarm-cli feed upload path-to-be-uploaded --identity my-identity --password my-secret-password
 ```

 In this example we are uploading the content of the `dist` folder.
 If the uploading was successful the last printed line will contain a `Feed Manifest URL`.
 This URL can be opened in the browser.
 If the uploaded folder contains an `index.html` file then it will be automatically displayed when visiting the URL.